codefellows-seattle-javascript-401d19/20-hash-table-with-bst/lab-rob/README.md

 #### `.set(key, value)`

 Store a key-value pair in the hash table.
 Hashes the key and stores it in the given bucket.
+Key-Value pairs are stored in a BinarySearchTree.
+When there is a collision, the k-v pair gets inserted into the appropriate spot in that bucket's BST.
+If the key already exists in the hash map, the value is updated.
+If the key is not a string, an error is thrown.

 ```
 myHash.set('puppies', 128);